AnyLog-co/documentation/anylog commands.md

 if not !json_data then process !script_create_table
 </pre>
 <pre>
-if !old_value == "128" then print values are equal
+if !old_value.int == 128 then print values are equal
 </pre>
 <pre>
-if int !number < !value then echo true
+if !number.int < !value then echo true
 </pre>
 <pre>
 if not !old_value then old_value = 5